John Neal: Capital punishment

 Neal began his campaign against public executions after witnessing one in Baltimore.
 He attacked capital punishment by writing in newspapers, magazines, novels, and debates, achieving national influence in the US and reaching a more limited audience in the UK.
-Late in life he remembered still "having no belief in the wisdom of strangulation, for men, women, and children, however they might seem to deserve it, and being fully persuaded that the worst men have most need of repentance, and that they who are unfit to live, are still more unfit to die."
+Late in life he related still "having no belief in the wisdom of strangulation, for men, women, and children, however they might seem to deserve it, and being fully persuaded that the worst men have most need of repentance, and that they who are unfit to live, are still more unfit to die."

 Bankruptcy law

 Neal became active in bankruptcy law reform shortly after his own bankruptcy in 1816.
 As a young Baltimore lawyer he took an unpopular stance against Chief Justice Marshall's opinion in Sturges v.
 Crowninshield (1819) and played a prominent role in the movement for a national bankruptcy law.
 He continued by attacking the policy of imprisonment for debt in his Baltimore novels and in American and British newspapers later in the 1820s.